 What causes Sick Building Syndrome?

-The full causes of sick building syndrome are unknown, but poor air quality is a factor.
-In. brief, the factors that affect indoor air quality, include:
+The full causes of sick building syndrome are not known, but poor air quality is a factor.
+In brief, the factors that affect indoor air quality, include:

 - Poor air conditioning.

 - Equipment within the building such as photocopiers.

 - Gases from the soils around and under the building.

 - Human activities such as scents personal hygiene products.